dendronhq/dendron-site/vault/dendron.topic.hierarchies.md

 1. It allows each **file** to also be a **folder**.
 This means your notes can have data but also contain other notes.
-1. It makes it much easier to perform certain refactoring operations
-    - for example, say you had the following [[schema |dendron.topic.schema]]
+1. It makes it much easier to perform certain refactoring operations.
+For example, say you had the following [[schema |dendron.topic.schema]]
     ```yml
     - id: a-parent
     children: